-I’m a big believer that TIME costs more that MONEY- so I’m always weighing the cost of doing a task by myself or investing that time in work, my family or latest project.
-Some of your weekly tasks are just worth paying someone to help with… and for me it’s the grocery shopping.
+I’m a big believer that TIME costs more that MONEY- so I’m always weighing the cost of doing a task by myself or investing that time in work, my family, or the latest project.
+Some of your weekly tasks are just worth paying someone to help with… and for me, it’s the grocery shopping.

 For the most part, I will not shop for groceries during deployment.
 Instead, I order my groceries through a service (my FAVORITE is INSTACART) and pay just a few extra dollars to have my grocery shopping done for me.
 I save myself an hour at the store- and in that time I’ve been able to accomplish three other things that NEEDED to happen… all while maintaining my sanity and altogether avoiding the cookie aisle!